computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

     # Your code here...
 {% endhighlight %}

-You should also think about how to set the lambdas.
+You should also write a helper function to set the lambdas.
+Here's a function definition that gives you access to a development set.
+You can also experiment with setting them manually.

+{% highlight python %}
+# returns a list of lambda values that weight the contribution of n-gram model
+def set_lambdas(dev_filename, lms, max_order=4)
+    # Your code here...
+{% endhighlight %}

 ## Part 3: Text Classification using LMs